Cosmological Constraints from Weak Lensing Peaks: Can Halo Models Accurately Predict Peak Counts?: Results

 As our mock data vector is taken from the full N-body maps, we expect to see a bias in the contours when halo-only maps are used for parameter inference.
 For our original-sized maps ($3.5\times3.5\,\text{deg}^2 \approx 12\,\text{deg}^2$), we find that the unbiased and biased confidence intervals overlap but have different tilts and are slightly offset from each other.
 To scale our results to larger survey areas, we assume that our maps are representative of an average region within a survey, so that our log-likelihoods increase proportionally to the survey area.
 As we scale our log-likelihoods for larger surveys, the bias in the contours becomes more significant.

 Fig. \ref{fig:contourspeaks} shows how the contours for maps with areas 10 or 100 times larger than our original map size ($\approx$ 123 deg$^{2}$ and $\approx$ 1,225 deg$^{2}$), no longer overlap.
-Current and future surveys are much larger than the size above which the confidence intervals no longer overlap (i.e. DES-wide: 5,000 deg$^{2}$, Euclid: 15,000 deg$^{2}$, LSST: 18,000 deg$^{2}$).
+Current and future surveys are much larger than the size above which the confidence intervals no longer overlap (i.e. DES-wide\footnote{https://www.darkenergysurvey.org/}: 5000 deg$^{2}$, Euclid\footnote{https://sci.esa.int/web/euclid}: 15,000 deg$^{2}$, LSST \footnote{https://www.lsst.org/}: 18,000 deg$^{2}$).
 Thus, we can expect to obtain cosmological constraints from halo-only WL maps that are strongly biased.
 In Table \ref{tab:areacentrs} we list percent differences in areas and centroid positions of credible contours as compared to the full N-body maps.
 We calculate the centroid positions as follows,

 where $\theta_{i}$ refers to the axis along which the centroid position is computed, $\theta_{j}$ is the orthogonal axis in our parameter space, and CR refers to the contour region over which the integration is performed.
 For our original 12 deg$^{2}$ maps, the $95.4\%$ contour areas of halo-only maps are $\approx 11\%$ larger and have centroid positions that are shifted $+31\%$ and $-8\%$ along $\Omega_{\rm m}$ and $\sigma_{8}$, respectively.